francotechadmin/novellia-pets/docs/SPEC.md

 ## Executive Summary

 Novellia Pets is a medical record management system for pets, allowing pet owners to track vaccinations and allergies.
-This MVP uses a **1 pet = 1 account** model where each pet represents a separate account/profile.
-Users can create a pet account, add medical records to it, and view their pet's information.
-Admins can view all pet accounts across the system.
+This MVP uses a **multi-pet support** model where users can create and manage multiple pets under a single cookie-based session.
+Users can view their pets on a personal dashboard, add medical records to each pet, and view individual pet profiles.
+Admins can view all pet accounts system-wide.

 ---

 ## 1. Product Overview

 ### 1.1 Core Features
-1. **Pet Account Creation** - Create a new pet account (1 pet = 1 account)
+1. **Pet Account Creation** - Create multiple pets under one user account
 2. **Medical Record Management** - Add and view vaccination and allergy records
 3. **Pet Dashboard** - View individual pet's profile and medical records at `/pets/[id]`
+4. **User Dashboard** - View all your pets at homepage (`/`)
-4. **Admin Dashboard** - View all pet accounts with statistics at `/admin`
+5. **Admin Dashboard** - View all pet accounts system-wide with statistics at `/admin`
-5. **QR Code for Emergency Access** - Downloadable QR code linking to pet's medical records for emergency responders
+6. **QR Code for Emergency Access** - Downloadable QR code linking to pet's medical records for emergency responders

-### 1.1.1 Account Model: 1 Pet = 1 Account
+### 1.1.1 Account Model: Multi-Pet Support

-This MVP uses a unique approach where **each pet represents a separate account**:
-- Creating a new pet = creating a new account
+**Simplified User Model (Cookie-Based):**
+- No traditional authentication/login system for MVP
-- User is "signed in" on app load (tracked via HTTP-only cookies)
+- User tracked via HTTP-only cookie storing array of pet IDs
-- `currentPetId` stored in cookie identifies the active account
+- User can create and manage multiple pets
+- Cookie persists across sessions

+**Approach:**
+- `userPetIds` cookie stores JSON array: `[1, 3, 5]`
-- Homepage (`/`) is a landing page with navigation options
+- Homepage (`/`) displays grid of user's pets (personal dashboard)
-- After creating a pet, user is redirected to `/pets/[id]` (their pet's dashboard)
+- Creating a pet adds ID to cookie array and shows updated pet list
-- Admin dashboard at `/admin` shows all pet accounts
+- Admin dashboard (`/admin`) shows ALL pets system-wide (not just user's pets)

+**Rationale:**
+- Meets requirement: "Dashboard to view existing pets" (plural)
+- Simpler than full auth system for MVP
+- Clearly separates "my pets" (homepage) vs "all pets" (admin)

 ### 1.2 Out of Scope (MVP)
 - Authentication/login system